Imergent-Technology/Protogen/shared/README.md

 ## Styling & Theming

-**Important**: Tailwind CSS is configured and built from the top-level `progress` directory, not from within the shared library itself.
+**Important**: Tailwind CSS is configured and built from the top-level `protogen` directory, not from within the shared library itself.

 ### CSS Build Process
 - **Input**: `shared/src/styles/input.css` (contains CSS variables and Tailwind imports)